Gabriel Matzneff: Child rape

-Matzneff had long described raping children in his work; his diary Un Galop d'Enfer, published in 1985, stated that whilst in the Philippines he would regularly rape underage boys.
+Matzneff had long described raping children in his work; his diary Un Galop d'Enfer, published in 1985, stated that whilst in the Philippines he would regularly engage in sex tourism with underage boys.
 He wrote that "Sometimes, I'll have as many as four boys—from 8 to 14 years old—in my bed at the same time, and I'll engage in the most exquisite lovemaking with them."
-In 1990, during an appearance on the French talk show Apostrophes, he was confronted about this by Canadian writer Denise Bombardier.
+Already in Mes amours décomposés (1983–1984), he had enthusiastically written that he has recourse to prostitution in Asia: "How restful prostitution is!
+Kids who sleep with me without loving me, that is, without attempting to eat up my energy and my time, what a sinecure!
+Yes, back to Asia as soon as possible!"
+In her 2014 book about pedophilia from the 19th to the 21st century, Anne-Claude Ambroise-Rendu pointed out that remarks like these did not seem to bother anyone.

+In 1990, during an appearance on the French talk show Apostrophes, he was confronted about this by Canadian writer and journalist Denise Bombardier.
+Her scathing attack on the popular prime-time show caused a sensation and she was ferociously reviled.
+The following day, journalist, writer and lyricist Jacques Lanzmann declared that he did not understand why Matzneff did not slap her in the face real hard (aligné la Bombardier d’une grande baffe en pleine figure).
+Two weeks later, writer, publisher and film-maker Philippe Sollers, who published Matzneff at Gallimard, called her "a bitch who needs a good fucking" (connasse mal-baisée) on TV.
+Josyane Savigneau, in charge of the literary section of Le Monde, mocked Bombardier for her provincialism: "Denise Bombardier had the stupidity to almost call for the arrest of Matzneff for 'having defiled young girls'.
+To discover in 1990 that young girls of 15 and 16 have sex with men thirty years older, big deal!"

-Nevertheless, he remained sheltered from any criminal prosecution for decades, and benefited from broad support within the French literary world.
+Matzneff remained sheltered from any criminal prosecution for decades, and benefited from broad support within the French literary world.
 At the end of 2019 one of his former victims, Vanessa Springora—the director of Éditions Julliard—published the book Le Consentement, describing the effect that Matzneff had on her at the age of 14.
-Her book ignited controversy over the tolerance of the literary milieu towards an admitted pedophile.
+Her book ignited controversy over the tolerance of the literary milieu towards an admitted paedophile.
 This led Éditions Gallimard to withdraw their marketing services for some of his works, in particular Carnets noirs and Les Moins de seize ans, with other publishers to follow.
+In 2023, Vanessa Filho adapted the memoir into the film Consent, starring Kim Higelin as Springora and Jean-Paul Rouve as Matzneff.

 At the beginning of 2020, the Paris prosecutor's office opened an investigation against Matzneff for "rape of a minor under the age of 15".
-According to newspaper reports in October 2021, unless there is a new development, the investigation will likely be closed without legal consequences due to the statute of limitations.
+As expected, the case was dismissed due to the statute of limitations.